Research Interests:

 - Social Policy, Educational Attainment, and Causal Inference

-I am a social epidemiologist investigating the mechanisms by which structural racism contributes to Black–White and other racial inequities in health.
-My research evaluates policy effects and emphasizes methods for causal inference in the absence of randomization.
+Dr. Thomas is a social epidemiologist investigating the mechanisms by which structural racism contributes to Black–White and other racial inequities in health.
+Her research evaluates policy effects and emphasizes methods for causal inference in the absence of randomization.

-In the US, substantial racial differences in health persist despite efforts to reduce overall morbidity and mortality, and to address social determinants of health.
 Structural racism—historical and ongoing interactions between macro-level systems and institutions that constrain the opportunities, resources, and power of minoritized racial and ethnic groups—is a fundamental cause of racial inequities in health.
-Unfortunately, adequate measurement to capture the mechanisms of structural racism remains a considerable challenge in public health research.
-My work helps to address this gap by measuring and evaluating the policies and processes contributing to structural racism.
+Dr. Thomas specializes in developing adequate measurement and statistical methods to capture the mechanisms by which structural racism adversely impacts health.

-My research centers Black experiences (i.e., factors that distinctively characterize Black lives in the US).
-To date, my research focused on three domains of Black experiences: policing, negative racial sentiment or race-based discrimination, and education.
-My research on policing addressed two issues—racial patterns in risk of being killed by police and police agency characteristics and policies related to police killings—and introduced innovative approaches that can examine intersectional social and environmental experiences in racism-related epidemiological research and the effectiveness of law enforcement policies that purport to save Black lives.
-My work has also addressed how experiences of area-level anti-Black bias, interpersonal racial discrimination, and culturally-specific coping strategies influence health, providing evidence that institutional racism contributes to physiologic stress-regulation and accelerated aging, whether perceived or not, and that improved socioeconomic position and racial identify may buffer the biological consequences of racism.
+Dr. Thomas’s research centers on Black experiences (i.e., factors that distinctively characterize Black lives in the US), primarily in three life domains: anti-Black policing, negative racial sentiment or race-based discrimination, and racism in higher education.
+Her innovative approaches have demonstrated racial patterns in risk of being killed by police, and in law enforcement characteristics related to police killings, as well as how experiences of area-level anti-Black bias, interpersonal racial discrimination, and culturally-specific coping strategies influence health, providing evidence that institutional racism contributes to physiologic stress-regulation and accelerated aging, and that improved socioeconomic position, particularly educational attainment, and racial identity may buffer the biological consequences of racism.

-My research has subsequently evolved into a deeper examination of structural racism in higher education, either as public policy or through individual-level educational attainment, as a potential causal driver of Black-White inequities in health.
-Higher educational attainment offers indirect social and health benefits through access to social privilege and prestige, higher income, healthier behaviors, ability to cope with stressors, and increased utilization of health care.
-Consequently, education is a strong predictor of cardiometabolic risk, mental illness, dementia, and mortality.
-Though structural racism is implicated as a fundamental cause of higher education gaps, little to nothing is known about if, and to what extent, uniquely Black college experiences influence health in Black adults.
-As such, I aim to explore the long-term health effects of education policies that govern Black experiences in institutions of higher learning, specifically Historically Black Colleges and Universities (HBCUs).
+Her current research examines structural racism in higher education, either as public policy or through individual-level educational attainment, as a potential causal driver of Black-White inequities in health.
+Though structural racism is implicated as a fundamental cause of higher education gaps, little to nothing is known about if, and to what extent, uniquely Black college experiences influence health in Black adults, specifically Historically Black Colleges and Universities (HBCUs).

-In 2022, I received a K99/R00 Award from the National Institute on Aging to study the impact of HBCUs on late-life cognition in Black adults.
-Also, I am Co-Director of the SF BUILD program, a partnership between UCSF and SF State to enhance diversity of the biomedical research workforce.
-Last, I am an active participant in the Glymour Research Group (https://glymourgroup.ucsf.edu/team), UCSF PReMIUM Group (https://integration.ucsf.edu/staff), SPHERE Research Group (https://sphere.ucsf.edu/our-research-team), and HEARTS Research Group (https://publichealth.berkeley.edu/research/hearts-research-group/).
+In 2022, Dr. Thomas received a K99/R00 Award from the National Institute on Aging to study the impact of HBCUs on late-life cognition in Black adults.
+She is also core faculty at the UCSF Philip R. Lee Institute for Health Policy Studies (https://healthpolicy.ucsf.edu/our-people/faculty) and Co-Director of the SF BUILD program, a partnership between UCSF and SF State to enhance diversity of the biomedical research workforce (https://sfbuild.sfsu.edu/meet-lead-team).
+Dr. Thomas is an active participant in the UCSF PReMIUM Group (https://integration.ucsf.edu/team), SPHERE Research Group at Harvard University (https://hsph.harvard.edu/research/social-policies-health-equity-sphere/, Glymour Research Group at Boston University (https://sites.bu.edu/glymourgroup/team/), and HEARTS Research Group at UC Berkeley (https://publichealth.berkeley.edu/research/hearts-research-group/).